Senetas/SureDrop/docs/source/SKC/Running.rst

 Diagnosing Issues
 -----------------

-To diagnose issue you can run an interactive version of SKC by running the following command
+To diagnose issues you can run an interactive version of SKC by running the following command

 .. code:: sh